 Community Professional Advisory Board

 The purpose of the Center on Parenting and Opioids (CPO) Community Professional Advisory Board (CPAB) is to build and foster partnerships between the CPO and community professionals supporting people with substance use disorders.
+Our CPAB are community professionals across the nation who provide ideas to improve the acceptability and appropriateness of our research to improve the likelihood that our research will improve practice.

 We use a bidirectional communication process to: